 4. Map BlueConic data to WhatCounts

-Next, select the BlueConic profile property and the WhatCounts field the information should be mapped to:
+Next, select the BlueConic data (for example, a profile property) and the WhatCounts field the information should be mapped to:

-Add extra mapping rules with the [Add mapping] button, or hover over a rule and click the "x" icon to delete a rule.
+Click Add mapping to add an extra mapping rule for a property, or click Add multiple mappings to add rules for a number of properties.
+Hover over a rule and click the "x" icon to delete a rule.

 5. Optionally allow the creation of new WhatCounts subscribers